kubewarden/environment-variable-policy/README.md

 - `doesNotContainAllOf`: enforces that the `environmentVariables` are not all set together in the resource.
 It's the opposite of `containsAllOf`.

-The `envvars` field must contain at least one environment variable name for validation.
+The `values` field must contain at least one environment variable name for validation.
 Environment variable names should follow the C_IDENTIFIER standard.

 > [!IMPORTANT]